drafonsopena/Ten-Project-Documentation/Address Book/ReadMe _addressBook.md

 </details>

-> **Future Changes:** This program is an integration of the chat app and the improvements we’ll make start from the database, layout and allow email address as well.
+> **Future Changes:** This program is an integration of the chat app and the improvements we’ll make start from: adding a database, improve the layout and add a section for emails.

 ---